ankiboyz/AIUEngine/README.md

    The file has an SQL_ID and it is appended with the DATABASE_VENDOR property which is maintained in the config.py.
 Based on the DB vendor the SQL_ID can be altered.
 The method general_methods.get_the_sql_str_for_db provides the access to the SQL string taking in the input as SQL_ID and the DATABASE_VENDOR as inputs.
+8. Control Execution is fostered via an automated pipeline execution.
+More details over Pipeline execution in the appendix below.

 **Points to note**
 1. Since this app is connecting to Oracle database for maintaining some status tables, there is a dependency on the oracle client to be available on the OS for the specific